Postgraduate - 20 ECTS (studiepunten) - English

 Are you a life sciences professional, looking to deepen your understanding of clinical trials and expand your practical skill set, possibly eager to grow into a leadership role within clinical research?
 Ready to strengthen your practical knowledge with data science and project management skills?

 The Postgraduate Program in Clinical Trial Leadership offers a unique opportunity to explore the real-world dynamics of clinical research.
-You will gain hands-on experience in Good Clinical Practice (GCP), clinical study design, data science fundamentals, and project management/leadership, all integrated into one applied training track.
+You'll gain hands-on experience in Good Clinical Practice (GCP), clinical study design, data science fundamentals, and project management/leadership, all integrated into one applied training track.

 Our face-to-face sessions are interactive and intensive, spread over 15 Mondays at UHasselt.
-You will learn from top clinical and industry experts, and apply your knowledge in real-world clinical projects.
-Upon successful completion, you will receive both a postgraduate certificate and a GCP certificate.
+You’ll learn from top clinical and industry experts, and complete an individual project rooted in real-life clinical settings.
+Upon successful completion, you’ll receive both a postgraduate certificate and a GCP certificate.

 This program also offers invaluable networking opportunities and personalized leadership development to prepare you for your next career step as a clinical trial leader.

 The postgraduate program Clinical Trial Leader has a modular structure, consisting of three integrated modules.
-These modules are intertwined and cannot be followed separately.
+These modules are intertwined and cannot be followed separately at the moment.
 The program is designed as one coherent whole to support the successful completion of an individual project.

 This module provides a comprehensive overview of how clinical trials are designed, initiated, and conducted according to Good Clinical Practice (GCP) standards and applicable European and national regulations.
 It introduces you to key ethical, legal, and methodological principles that govern clinical research today.